sachinkumarsingh092/sachinkumarsingh092.github.io/_posts/2020-08-28-gsoc-final-report.md

 ---

 ![alt text](../assets/GSoC.png "Google Summer of Code 2020") The aim of this project is to re-align different images to a common coordinate system and make a common cataloge.
-This id called image registration.
+This is called image registration.
 After registration, we have to build the library to remove non-linear warpings from them.
-Finally all of this seperate projects have to be mergd with the existing GNU Astro ecosystem.
+Finally all these seperate projects have to be merged with the existing GNU Astro ecosystem.

 ### Work Done

 The proposal was changed a bit before starting the project.
 It was decided to make functionlities for distortion conversions for easy use of GNU Astro in an analysis pipeline using different software.

-###### The main repository for the distortion converion is [here](https://gitlab.com/sachinkumarsingh092/gnuastro-test-files).
+##### The main repository for the distortion converion is [here](https://gitlab.com/sachinkumarsingh092/gnuastro-test-files).

 - Implemented TPV to SIP distrotion conversions.
 - Implemented SIP (reverse and forward) to TPV distortion conversions.